Year 1 (PGY1)

 Nancy Bailey, Pharm.D., BCPS graduated from the University of North Carolina at Chapel Hill School of Pharmacy with a B.S. degree in Pharmacy.
 She graduated from the University of Florida College of Pharmacy with a Pharmacy Doctorate.
 Dr. Bailey is the Clinical Pharmacy Manager and PGY1 Pharmacy Residency Program Director at Jackson Hospital & Clinic, Inc.

 J. Luke Britton, PharmD graduated from the Samuel Ginn College of Engineering at Auburn University in 2012 with a B.S. in Chemical Engineering.
 Following this, Dr. Britton completed the Doctor of Pharmacy program at Auburn University Harrison School of Pharmacy in 2018.
 Dr. Britton completed his PGY1 pharmacy practice residency at East Alabama Medical Center in Opelika, AL in 2019.
-He recently joined the Jackson Hospital & Clinic pharmacy team in 2019 as a Clinical Pharmacy Specialist focused in Critical Care Medicine.
+Dr. Britton currently works as a Clinical Pharmacy Specialist, specializing in Critical Care Medicine.

 Michael Trey Dailey, Pharm.D.

 Michael Trey Dailey, Pharm.D. graduated with a B.S. in Biology and Physical Sciences from Auburn University of Montgomery as well as a B.S. in Business, with an emphasis in Healthcare Administration from Faulkner University.
 In 2015, he obtained his Pharm.D. from Auburn University Harrison School of Pharmacy.
-Dr. Dailey completed a PGY1 pharmacy practice residency at Jackson Hospital & Clinic, Inc. Dr. Dailey currently works as the Pharmacy Project Manager and oversees various management projects and leadership initiatives.
+Dr. Dailey completed a PGY1 pharmacy practice residency at Jackson Hospital & Clinic, Inc. Dr. Dailey currently works as the Assistant Director of Pharmacy and oversees pharmacy operations, various management projects, and leadership initiatives.

-Leborah Cole Lee, Pharm.D., BCPS graduated with a B.S. in Biomedical Sciences from Auburn University and from Auburn University Harrison School of Pharmacy in 2016.
-Following graduation, she moved to Ohio to complete a PGY1 pharmacy practice residency at Cleveland Clinic Akron General.
-Dr. Lee is a Clinical Pharmacy Specialist at Jackson Hospital & Clinic, Inc. with a focus in general surgical and medicine patients.
-Additionally, Dr. Lee is currently serving as the PGY1 pharmacy practice residency coordinator.
+Catelin Fulghum, Pharm.D., graduated with a B.S. in Pharmaceutical Sciences from the University of South Carolina and the University of South Carolina College of Pharmacy in 2019.
+Following graduation, she moved to Pennsylvania to complete a PGY1 pharmacy practice residency at Penn State Health St. Joseph Medical Center.
+Dr. Fulghum is a Clinical Pharmacy Specialist at Jackson Hospital & Clinic, Inc. with a focus in general surgical and medicine patients.

 Kelly G. Gandy, Pharm.D., MPH graduated from Auburn University Harrison School of Pharmacy in 2018.
 Following graduation, Dr. Gandy completed her PGY1 pharmacy practice residency at Jackson Hospital & Clinic, Inc. and simultaneously completed a Master's Degree in Public Health from The University of Alabama at Birmingham.
 Dr. Gandy currently works as a Clinical Pharmacy Specialist, specializing in Emergency Medicine.